janosgyerik/software-construction-notes/checklists/ch24-refactoring.md

 - Extract a routine

-- Move a routine’s code inline
+- Move a routine's code inline

 - Convert a long routine to a class